Leopard Majesty: The Charisma and Power Behind Wild Beauty (2025)

 Hunting tactics and prey selection

-Their menu includes everything from small mammals and birds to medium-sized herbivores like impalas and deer.
-After a kill, they often cache the carcass in trees to protect it from hyenas and lions.
-This shows their problem-solving skills and their role in food webs.
+Their diet is highly varied, ranging from small mammals and birds to medium-sized herbivores such as impalas and deer, depending on the region.
+After making a kill, leopards often drag and cache the carcass in trees to protect it from scavengers like hyenas and lions.
+This behavior highlights their adaptability, problem-solving abilities, and important role within food webs.

 Reproduction, cub rearing, and maternal behaviour

-Females go into estrus on regular cycles.
-Gestation lasts about 90–105 days, and they usually have two or three cubs.
-The cubs open their eyes in the first week and start exploring as they grow.
+Females enter estrus on regular cycles.
+Gestation lasts about 90–105 days, and females typically give birth to two or three cubs.
+The cubs usually open their eyes 7–10 days after birth and gradually begin exploring their surroundings as they develop.

 Leopard habitats and geographic distribution